memgraph/docs/products/memgraph/upcoming/tutorials/football-transfers.md

 on real-world data to retrieve some interesting and useful information.

+We highly recommend checking out the other articles from this series which are listed in our [tutorial overview section](tutorials-overview.md).

 ### Introduction

 Football is a word that could mean one of several sports.
 In this article,